MinecraftU/mcu-curriculum/sequence_4/readme.md

 Section 0: Setting up the development environment Section 1: Introduction to classes and methods
 Section 2: Creating a new block
-Section 3: Creating a new item
-Section 4: Specifying dropped items and creating recipes Section 5: Generating your ore
+Section 3: Creating a new item (plus language packs) Section 4: Specifying dropped items and creating recipes Section 5: Generating your ore
 Section 6: Creating a new food